-- It's Up to You: The whole story, a mix of The Gulf War and a generic action plot that ends with saving the world from World War III rests on one pilot and co-pilot, and the co-pilot is catured in the final mission.
+- It's Up to You: The whole story, a mix of The Gulf War and a generic action plot that ends with saving the world from World War III rests on one pilot and co-pilot and the co-pilot has to be saved in the final mission.

 - Just Plane Wrong: The final mission of Desert Strike features C-5 Galaxy cargo plane as a "nuclear bomber".

 - Made of Explodium: Every vehicle and building will come apart in a nice shower of fragments and orange fireballs.